-Lawyer Raymundo Larraín explains the difference between both concepts as they are often confused by non-residents.
+Lawyer Raymundo Larraín explains the difference between bank valuations and property market values in Spain, as they are often confused by non-residents.
 He also ventures the start of a new expansionist super cycle in some areas of Spain.

 Article copyrighted © 2018.
 Plagiarism will be criminally prosecuted